adnanhaq30/blog/_posts/2022-03-10-continious-security.md

 According to Security Researchers, every code update/push to your production server or application may bring new vulnerabilities into action.
 Because every time a code on the server changes, It affects  the Application logic, Tech Stack, Dependencies and may bring infrastructural changes to the network where applications are hosted.
 This is known, that an average company pushes code to their Github/product (DOZEN of time) a day/week/month.
 Now in that the case doe it mean you may be introducing new vulnerabilities with every code push on your server?
 And does it mean that you need to perform security testing on your products a dozen times a month.
 Well, if you ask Me I would say 'yes', because there is no other way to make sure your newly updated code pushed to production is completely safe except by performing security testing on it.
-Introducing `continuous security testing model` where pentests happen as often as 2-3 times a month.
+Introducing `Continuous security testing model` where pentests happen as often as 2-3 times a month.

-## What is Continuios Security Model
+## What is Continuous Security Model

 We believe Traditional Penetration testing is not enough to make sure that your system is safe against online threats, large application estates, or applications that are changing often, provide challenges for traditional pen-testing.
 It’s just not reasonable to perform a few pentests years and believe to be safe against online attacks.
 While introducing new vulnerabilities in your application every single day by either pushing new code to the production or making any changes to the previous one.
-So, a new approach is needed that delivers continuous security testing solutions with the ability to scale.
-That's why we believe in Continue Security Testing.
+So, a new approach is needed that delivers Continuous security testing solutions with the ability to scale.
+That's why we believe in Continuous Security Testing.
 Our Continuous Security Testing (CST) service gives you visibility of potential vulnerabilities, across your infrastructure, 365 days aall around the year.

 ## How does it work